StevieG47/Eclipse-boilerplate/readme.md

 ## CppChEclipse
-To use cppcheck in Eclipse go to Help --> Eclipse Marketplace In the search tab, search for "cppcheclipse"
+To use cppcheck in Eclipse go to Help --> Eclipse Marketplace

-Hit install.
+In the search tab, search for "cppcheclipse" then hit install.

 Once installed, go to Window --> Preferences --> C/C++ --> cppcheclipse.
 In the cppcheck binary path, enter */usr/bin/cppcheck.* In cppcheclipse --> Problems, add/remove wanted/unwanted problems to check.
 More settings including specifying C++ version can be done in cppheclipse --> Settings.

-Once installed, cppcheck can be run by right clicking the project in the project tree and navigating to cppcheck --> Run cppcheck.
+cppcheck can be run by right clicking the project in the project tree and navigating to cppcheck --> Run cppcheck.